maazbinibrahim/Cyber-RSS/README.md

 ## Installation
 Instructions for other developers on how to install and run your code on their local environment.

 Download Folder Reader-RSS
 1 git clone the folder in your C: Drive
+2 Run Python-install-check.bat from the folder.
+If python is not installed it will open the Microsoft store.
+Install Python from there.
-2 copy the .bat file to the desktop
+2 copy the New-RSS.bat file to the desktop
-Run file from desktop and enjoy the RSS from 8 selected websites with selected keywords
+Run the file New-RSS.bat from the desktop and enjoy the RSS from 8 selected websites with selected keywords

 ## License